wazroth/portfolio/index.md

 ### Mid-South Fencers' Club Longsword Program logo (2017)

-Create a design appropriate for multiple applications (program logo, t-shirt design, club banner) to represent the Mid-South Fencers' Club longsword program, highlighting the club's Durham heritage and integrating the idea of the longsword into the logo.
+Dre is the lead instructor (and, as it turns out, lead designer) for Mid-South Fencers' Club's longsword program.
+His goal in this project was to create a design appropriate for multiple applications (program logo, t-shirt design, club banner) to represent the program, highlighting the club's Durham heritage and integrating the idea of the longsword into the logo.

 * [Dre's final design](./images/msfc-longsword.png)

 ### *One Perfect Source?* instructional video

-Tutorial video for freshman college students.
+A tutorial video for freshman college students, created for the NCSU Libraries instruction program.
 "Your topic seemed so great!
 So why can't you find any information on it?
-If you're looking for an all-in-one source that addresses your topic perfectly, you might need a different approach"
+If you're looking for an all-in-one source that addresses your topic perfectly, you might need a different approach."
+Dre's role: Writing, editing, audio production, cat consultant

 * [One Perfect Source?](https://www.youtube.com/watch?v=X2VR5adTjeM)

-**Role:** Writing, editing, audio production, cat consultant

 ### *Peer Review in 3 Minutes*** instructional video

-Tutorial video for freshman college students.
+A tutorial video for freshman college students, created for the NCSU Libraries instruction program.
 "How do articles get peer reviewed?
 What role does peer review play in scholarly research and publication?"

-**Role:** Project co-lead, writing, editing
+Dre's role: Project co-lead, writing, editing

 * [Peer Review in 3 Minutes](https://www.youtube.com/watch?v=rOCQZ7QnoN0)